cda-tum/mqt-syrec/docs/source/library/Settings.rst

 Settings
 ========

-Class representing the settings of a SyReC program (used to set the default bit-width).
+Class representing the settings of a SyReC program (mainly used to configure options for the SyReC parser).

     .. autoclass:: mqt.syrec.read_program_settings
         :undoc-members: